Cross functional teams / Matrix Management / Virtual Teams

 The reason is simple: the root cause of meeting overload is not technique — it is rational leadership behaviour given your corporate culture.

-Harvard research on meeting overload shows that people may attend unnecessary meetings due to fear of missing out, reputational risk, and hierarchy rather than genuine contribution
+Harvard research on meeting overload shows that people may accept invitation due to fear of missing out, reputational risk, and hierarchy rather than genuine contribution

 • Saying no can feel politically risky.